Akm0d/CTFd_hash_crack_king/README.md

   - Capture value - The number of points awarded the first time a team takes control of the hill
   - Hold value - The number of points awarded every cycle to the team in control of the hill
   - Minutes per Cycle - The number of minutes in a cycle
+  - Key Generation Data - The name of a file uploaded to the challenge or a regular expression
+    - If a file name is given, then a key will be randomly selected from the file
+    - If a regular expression is given, then a key will be randomly generated that matches the regular expression
   - Upload word lists.
 These will not be visible to contestants, but will be used to generate keys and hashes.

 # TODO
--
-- Add complexity levels pressing the '+'
+- Add complexity levels pressing a '+'
-- word list - the name of the word list to use for this difficulty level.
-If none is given, or if an unreadable file is given, keys will be generated from the other complexity settings
-- key length - a fixed length for each key.
-If a word from the word list is too short (or if there is no word list), random data from complexity level character set will be added.
-- solves to advance - The number of solves before advancing to the next complexity level.
-Once at the final level, stay there.
+  - Each complexity level has the number of solves before advancing to the next complexity level and it's own "key generation data" line that is the same as described previously
-- character set - The characters allowed to be used in a generated key.
-    - [a-z] will include all lower case letters in the english alphabet
-    - [a-Z] will include all letters in the english alphabet
-    - [0-9] will include all numbers
-    - !@#$%^&* Any other characters special characters to add
-    - [u100-256] Include characters 100 to 256 from unicode
+  - Add the ability to rearrange complexity levels
+- Replace [KING] and [HASH] with the appropriate values in the challenge description(modal) using javascript
+- Select a word from a given word list

 # Questions
 If you have any questions please contact Akmod (tyler@utos.org)